Australian Red Cross Lifeblood and the NBA

 Deed of Agreement with Lifeblood

-We have a Deed of Agreement (the deed) with the Australian Red Cross to secure fresh blood supplies from Lifeblood.
-The current agreement was signed in 2016.
-It is in place for 9 years, until 30 June 2025.
+The NBA has a Deed of Agreement with the Australian Red Cross to secure fresh blood supplies and services from Lifeblood.
+The current agreement was signed in 2016 and is in place for 9 years, until 30 June 2025.Arrangements from July 2025 onwards are currently being worked on.

 Funding Lifeblood

-A Funding and Services Agreement (FSA) supports the Deed of Agreement.
-We agree to a new FSA every 3 years within the 9-year term of the deed.
+A new FSA is agreed between the NBA and the Australian Red Cross every 3 years within the 9-year term of the Deed.
 The current FSA runs from 1 July 2022 to 30 June 2025.

 Under the FSA, we manage annual supply plans and budgets.
 We consult on these with the Australian, state and territory governments and suppliers, including Lifeblood.
 We develop a National Supply Plan and Budget (NSP&B) for the supply and demand of blood products and services for Australian Health Providers.
 The governments approve this budget as part of the process.